vrunge/dust0/README.md

 ## Introduction

-The `dust` package contains methods for detecting multiple change-points within time-series based on the optimal partitioning algorithm.
+The `dust` package contains methods for detecting multiple change-points within time-series based on the optimal partitioning algorithm with pruning.
 A few models from the exponential family are considered (Gauss, Poisson, Exponential...).

 The proposed algorithm is a pruned dynamic programming algorithm optimizing a penalized likelihood **using a new pruning rule**, different from PELT or FPOP.
-We called this method the DuST pruning rule, standing for **Du**ality **S**imple **T**est.
+We called this method the **DUST** pruning rule, standing for **Du**ality **S**imple **T**est.

 Indeed, indices for potential last change-point are discarded by considering some constrained optimization problems.
 For each potential last change-point index, evaluating its associated dual function at a random testing point enables a fast and efficient test.